Manthu-Gowda/lms-new-code/README.md

 # LMS(Learning Management System )

-This repository contains the source code and implementation of a Learning Management System (LMS) developed using the MERN stack (MongoDB, Express.js, React, Node.js) along with Tailwind CSS and DaisyUI for styling, Cloudinary for managing media, and Razorpay for subscription management.
+This repository contains the source code and implementation of a Learning Management System (LMS) developed using the MERN stack (MongoDB, Express.js, React, Node.js) along with Tailwind CSS and DaisyUI for styling, and Cloudinary for managing media.

 ## VIDEO